1985 Formula One World Championship: Race 10: Austria

 The extremely fast Österreichring was the venue for the Austrian Grand Prix, which was dominated by McLaren drivers Prost and Lauda.
 Prost took pole at an average speed of more than 155 mph (250 km/h).
 The McLaren car was superior to all the others on this track, and after Lauda fell out with turbo failure, Prost took victory ahead of Senna and Alboreto.
 Ligier-Renault driver Andrea de Cesaris crashed heavily after making a mistake and losing his car at the Texaco bends, but emerged unscathed, thanks to the grassy surface made soft by rain the night before.
 He was fired from the Ligier team soon afterwards.

 Race 11: Netherlands

 The beach-side Circuit Park Zandvoort near Amsterdam hosted the Dutch Grand Prix.
 After pole-sitter Piquet stalled at the start, Rosberg took the lead, but the McLarens were to show their high-speed circuit superiority once again: after Rosberg retired with engine failure, Prost took the lead, ahead of Senna and Lauda.
 Lauda eventually passed the Brazilian, and took the lead from Prost while the Frenchman was in the pits.
 With a car that was not entirely set up to his liking, Lauda won by a car's length from Prost, who drove very hard to catch the Austrian.
 This was the triple-world champion's 25th and last Grand Prix victory, and it was also the last Dutch Grand Prix for 36 years – the track owners went bankrupt, and the back side of the Zandvoort circuit past the Marlborobocht was sold to developers.
+The race would not return to the calendar again until 2021.